urbit/urbit/README.md

     http://localhost:8080/home/docs

-And `:talk` is:
+and `:talk` is

     http://localhost:8080/home/pub/talk/fab

-For the time being the login code is output to your console.
+(For the time being the login code is output to your console.
 First try any text, then you'll see a printf that looks like `code='laslyt-mocwyd-hobmyn-rolbyl'` in your terminal.
-That code will get you in.
+That code will get you in.)

 Contributing
 ============